quantum-kite/kite/docs/documentation/index.md

 !!!
 Info "Examples" and "More Examples"

     Section [Examples] contains step-by-step examples aimed to expand on key concepts covered by the Tutorial.
-    Additional resources are available in the section [More examples][examples-folder].
+    Additional resources are provided in [More examples][examples-folder].

 [HDF5]: https://www.hdfgroup.org